 Jack Goes Boating (2010) is a comedy/drama/romance film directed by Phillip Seymour Hoffman, based on the play Jack Goes Boating written by Robert Glaudin.
-The film stars Phillip Seymour Hoffman (Doubt, Punch Drunk Love), John Ortiz (Fast and Furious, Public Enemies), Amy Ryan (The Office TV Series), and Daphne Rubin-Vega (Rachel Getting Married) in a film about how a limo driver’s blind date sparks a tale of love, betrayal, friendship, and grace, centered around two working-class New York City couples.
+The film stars Phillip Seymour Hoffman, John Ortiz (Fast and Furious, Public Enemies), Amy Ryan (The Office TV Series), and Daphne Rubin-Vega (Rachel Getting Married) in a film about how a limo driver’s blind date sparks a tale of love, betrayal, friendship, and grace, centered around two working-class New York City couples.

-Jack (Hoffman) is a shy and awkward limo driver in New York and besides his job, Jack really doesn’t venture beyond it.
+Jack (Hoffman) is a shy and awkward limo driver in New York and besides his job, Jack doesn’t venture beyond it.
 He has a best friend and co-worker in Clyde (Ortiz), and Clyde is married to Lucy (Rubin-Vega).
-Both Clyde and Lucy try to encourage Jack into other things besides his job.
+Both Clyde and Lucy try to encourage Jack to other things besides his job.
 However, Clyde and Lucy have their own deeply seeded marital differences–just as it is with every married couple, or so I’d imagine.
 However, for all of the difficulties demonstrated in their marriage, they do have one thing–one person rather– in common: Jack.
 See, Clyde and Lucy feel sorry for Jack.
-He was always alone, and he was the only thing outside of their marriage that they come to agreeable terms about.
+He was always alone, and he was the only thing outside of their marriage that they came to agreeable terms.

-During one of the more significant scenes in the film–Jack, with his final preparations set for his dinner date with Connie fails–Jack loses it, and locks himself in the bathroom.
-In this last scene where Connie and the dinner guests were trying to rescue Jack from himself, from within the bathroom, it seemed as if Clyde and Lucy were trying to rescue the last bit of hope in their marriage.
+During one of the most significant scenes in the film–Jack, with his final preparations set for his dinner date with Connie fails–Jack loses it and locks himself in the bathroom.
+In this last scene where Connie and the dinner guests were trying to rescue Jack from himself, from within the toilet, it seemed as if Clyde and Lucy were attempting to save the last bit of hope in their marriage.
 Jack was the only thing keeping them both together.
 I always find that films about relationships the most intriguing of all.
-It is like life is being played out before us to see if we can detect the flaws that are oftentimes harder to see in our own relationships or those flaws within ourselves.
+It is like life is being played out before us to see if we can detect the flaws that are often harder to do in our relationships or those flaws within ourselves.
 I found, in this film, that there was a little something there about each of us.
-Something for everyone who watches this film.
+Something for everyone who watches this movie.